scottish-government-design-system/designsystem.gov.scot/get-started/installation.md

 @import "/path/to/components/all-components";
 </code></pre>

-The base styles are always required.
-Among other things they contain the typography and colour rules used by the components, and a number of helpful SASS mixins and functions used by them.
+You’ll always need to include the base styles in your file.
+They contain the typography and colour rules used by the components, and a number of helpful SASS mixins and functions used by them.

-You have the opportunity to pick and choose the components you want to include if you do not need them all.
+You can choose which components you want to include .
+You do not need to include them all if you do not want to.
 For example:

 <pre><code class="lang-scss">@import "/path/to/base/all-base";
 @import "/path/to/forms/all-forms";